 The benefits under the scheme varies depending on the type of cancer detected.
 As per the example, early stage cancer is detected on 3rd year and an amount equal to 25% of applicable sum insured (Rs.3,00,000) is paid immediately.
 The applicable sum insured is 12 lakh as the option selected is increasing sum insured.
 Further, premium will be waived for next 3 years.

-As per the example, major stage cancer is detected on the 6 th year.
-100 % of sum insured, less any amount already paid becomes payable.
-Thus if both major stage cancer and the early stage cancer happens to be affected to the policy holder, benefits will be as shown in the illustration.
-Applicable sum assured will be as per the rate applicable at the time of detection of early stage cancer.
+As per the example, major stage cancer is detected in the 6th year.
+100 % of the sum insured, less any amount already paid becomes payable.
+Thus if both major stage cancer and early-stage cancer happens to be affected to the policyholder, benefits will be as shown in the illustration.
+The applicable sum assured will be as per the rate applicable at the time of detection of

 Survival benefit of 1 % of the Sum Insured payable monthly shall also become payable for next 10 years, irrespective of the survival of the life assured.